- Exceptions to the rule against Hearsay

 - Hearsay evidence is inadmissible in criminal proceedings except where there is some statutory provision which renders it admissible or where a common law rule making it admissible is preserved by section 118 CJA, or by agreement of all parties to the proceedings, or where the court is satisfied that it is in the interests of justice for it to be admissible (section 114(1) CJA 2003).

-- Written notice must be given under the Criminal Procedure Rules 2015 to the other party and to the court when making an application to admit hearsay evidence in the following cases:
+- Written notice must be given under the Criminal Procedure Rules (CrimPR) to the other party and to the court when making an application to admit hearsay evidence in the following cases:

 - Courts have an express power to exclude hearsay evidence (section 126 CJA 2003) and to stop a case where hearsay evidence is unconvincing (section 125 CJA 2003).

-The admissibility of hearsay evidence in criminal proceedings is set out in sections 114 and 136 of Part II Criminal Justice Act 2003 and applies to all criminal proceedings begun on or after 4th April 2005 (section 141 Criminal Justice Act 2003).
+The admissibility of hearsay evidence in criminal proceedings is set out in sections 114 and 136 of Chapter 2 Criminal Justice Act 2003 and applies to all criminal proceedings begun on or after 4th April 2005 (section 141 Criminal Justice Act 2003).

-Hearsay is not explicitly defined in the CJA but the opening words of s114(1) taken together with section 115(3) effectively define it as a representation of fact or opinion made by a person, otherwise than in oral evidence in the proceedings in question, when tendered as evidence of any matter stated therein.
+Hearsay is not explicitly defined in the CJA but the opening words of s.114(1) taken together with s.115(3) effectively define it as a representation of fact or opinion made by a person, otherwise than in oral evidence in the proceedings in question, when tendered as evidence of any matter stated therein.

 Section 115(2) defines a 'statement' as "any representation of fact or opinion made by a person by whatever means"; and it includes a representation made in a sketch, photo fit or other pictorial form.